ballerkobe808/invest/README - INVESTING.md

 Note: Ask the lender if there are pre-payment fees.
 If so, dont go with that lender, because you will be penalized for doing this.
 Also, when making the principle only payment - be sure to tell the lender it is a principle only payment.
 If you sign the slip wrong or they mark it wrong, then it wont go well for you...

+### HElOC

+HELOCs are Home Equity Lines of Credit.
+It is a line of credit against the equity in your property that is above the 20% amount.
+You must always have at least 20% in equity in your property.
+Any equity over this 20% can be used as collateral for a line of credit against it.
+Example:

+1. 100k home, with 20k of my money/equity.
+Since I'm at 20% and have nothing above the 20%, I cannot get a HELOC
+2. 100k home, with 40k of my money/equity.
+Since I'm over the 20% threshold by 20k, I can get a HELOC for 20k
+3. 100k home, with 80k of my money/equity.
+Since I'm over the 20% threshold by 60k, i can get a HELOC for 60k

+These often come with low 1.7-2% introductory APRs for the first year.
+You can do strategic things here - Use that money to quickly pay off principle in another loan, and then pay this HELOC off using the lower % rate.
+Hawaii is known for really low APRs.

+Once the introductory rate is over, you can pay it off or cancel and open another HELOC with another bank lol.

+One thing to note is that HELOC % is calculated by the day, so any balance used in a month will be charged interest.
+Credit Cards on the other hand are only charged interest at the end of the month.
+Because of this, use your Credit Card for daily purchases and only use your HELOC to pay off your CC as needed.
+Credit Card will also return points on purchases.

+Combine a HELOC, with a CC, and Mortgage to do a Velocity Banking Strategy.
+Open a HELOC, and use a huge chunk to pay off the mortgage principle (same property or another - the earlier the loan section the bigger the payoff).
+Keep a zero balance in your checking.
+Any day to day activities, use your CC to pay it off.
+At the end of the month use the HELOC to pay the CC balance.
+Any extra income goes toward paying down the HELOC balance.
+Get it to zero before the rate rises.
+Cancel, then open another HELOC at the introductory rate.
+Garret Taira perfected this strategy.

 ### 1031 Exchange

 https://www.biggerpockets.com/renewsblog/2015/09/24/1031-exchanges-real-estate/